Available 24/7 For Emergency

 If the blockage is in an outdoor drain, be prepared to get dirty and potentially dig around the drain to access the clogged area.

-Frequently Asked Questions About Clearing Mud Blockages from Drains
+Other Concerns About Clearing Mud Blockages from Drains

 Why is there mud in my sink drain?